← Back to Blog

 1. "SEO is a long-term game, I'll do it later."
 True, but the actions that pay off later have to happen now.
 Backlinks compound for the same reason interest does.

 3. "Backlinks are tedious."
 Submitting your product to 30+ directories by hand is genuinely tedious.
 So most builders do five and stop.
-The opportunity stays on the table.

 Practical strategy for early-stage builders